tmr08c/basicbrogrammer.github.io/content/articles/using-github-to-crosspost-to-dev-to.md

     .map((file: any) => file.filename)
     .filter((filename: string) => filename.includes(core.getInput('content-dir')));
 };
 ```

 If this code finds markdown files, we will cycle through each file, sending it into a `publish` function.
-We will use node's file system [`readFileSync`](https://nodejs.org/api/fs.html#fs_fs_readfilesync_path_options) function to read the file into memory.
-Then, using the [`@github-docs/frontmatter`](https://github.com/docs/frontmatter) package to parse the markdown so we can checkout the [frontmatter](https://jekyllrb.com/docs/front-matter/) which is just the "data" at the top of markdown files.
+We will use Node's file system [`readFileSync`](https://nodejs.org/api/fs.html#fs_fs_readfilesync_path_options) function to read the file into memory.
+Then, use the [`@github-docs/frontmatter`](https://github.com/docs/frontmatter) package to parse the markdown so we can checkout the [frontmatter](https://jekyllrb.com/docs/front-matter/) which is just the "data" at the top of markdown files.

 <br>